kurokobo/awx-on-k3s/tips/expose-hosts.md

 One easy way to do this is to use `dnsmasq`.

+Note that any IP addresses in the following steps have to be replaced with your K3s host's one.

 1. Add entries to `/etc/hosts` on your K3s host.
-Note that the IP addresses have to be replaced with your K3s host's one.

    ```bash
    sudo tee -a /etc/hosts <<EOF